organisciak/dissertation/document/1_intro.md

 ### Research Questions

+[^TODO: I should create a quick reference page that links to sections like this one.
+This will help the reader keep the path in mind.]

 Broad Research Question 1: What are the sources of error for microtasks

 Broad Research Question 2:

-Chapter 4 takes a post-collection look at crowdsourcing error, looking to identify and promote high-quality contributions from strong contributors, while adjusting for poor work.
+i\newthought{Chapter 4} takes a post-collection look at crowdsourcing error, looking to identify and promote high-quality contributions from strong contributors, while adjusting for poor work.

 The chapter is largely analytic, hoping to understand what we can infer from crowd behaviors about the strength of their contributions and evaluating what strategies are promising for better paid crowdsourcing.
 By taking this approach, this chapter seeds some of the expected outcomes driving later chapters.